flobernd/docker-minecraft-ftb/README.md

 The FTB modpack ID (*required*).

 > [!NOTE]
 > The modpack ID and the version ID are displayed on the right-hand side of the modpack info page.
-For example, the [Direwolf20 1.20 modpack](https://www.feed-the-beast.com/modpacks/119-ftb-presents-direwolf20-120) has the ID `119` and the latest version, as of today, is `11614`.
+For example, the [Direwolf20 1.21 modpack](https://www.feed-the-beast.com/modpacks/126-ftb-presents-direwolf20-121) has the ID `126` and the latest version, as of today, is `12599`.

 #### `FTB_MODPACK_VERSION_ID`

-The FTB modpack version ID (*required*).
+The FTB modpack version ID.

+> [!NOTE]
+> If the configured version is lower than the version already installed, the container will fail to start with an error.

+Default: Latest version of the configured modpack.

 #### `ACCEPT_MOJANG_EULA`

 Set `1` to automatically agree to the [Mojang EULA](https://account.mojang.com/documents/minecraft_eula).

 This option enables unattended installation.
-Otherwise, an interactive session must be used to accept the EULA after installation.
+Otherwise, an interactive session must be used to accept the EULA after installation, or the `eula.txt` must be edited manually and the container restarted.

 Default: `0`.

+#### `AUTO_UPDATE`

+Set `1` to automatically update the modpack when the container is started.

+If `FTB_MODPACK_VERSION_ID` is set, the configured version number is used, otherwise the latest version of the modpack is determined automatically.

+Default: `0`

+#### `FORCE_REINSTALL`

+Set `1` to force a reinstallation of the modpack when the container is started.

+> [!WARNING]
+> This option should only be used in special cases, as constantly reinstalling the modpack significantly slows down the start of the container.

+Default: `0`

 ## License